 In this lesson, students are introduced to definitions and depictions of compassion and related concepts, emphasizing that compassion can be a learned behavior.
 Students are encouraged to observe instances of compassion in their school and home lives.

-Hear Why Teachers Love This Course
+Hear Why Teachers Love The Compassion Project

 “I feel like The Compassion Project is very helpful for my students.
 I used the program for an intervention group that is currently working on social skills.
 The lesson was very engaging and allowed for opportunities for my students to role play.”